Semidefinite programming relaxations for quantum correlations: Background

 The first constraint is a normalisation for the dual variables $\{W_{a,x}\}$ and the second constraint ensures that all local hidden state models return nonnegative values.
 Thus, if the assemblage demonstrates steering, the dual gives us an inequality,

-which is satisfied by all local hidden state models and violated in particular by the assemblage $\{\varrho_{a|x}\}$ but also potentially by some other steerable assemblages.
-Indeed, the inequality \eqref{steeringwitness} may be viewed as the steering equivalent of an entanglement witness (recall Eq.~\eqref{entanglementwitness}), i.e.~a steering witness.
-However, it is important to note that steering is a stronger notion than entanglement because it is established only from inspecting the assemblage, i.e.~Bob's measurements are assumed to be characterised whereas Alice's measurements need not even obey quantum theory.
+which is satisfied by all local hidden state models and violated in particular by the assemblage $\{\varrho_{a|x}\}$ but also by some other assemblages.
+Indeed, the inequality \eqref{steeringwitness} can be viewed as the steering equivalent of an entanglement witness (recall Eq.~\eqref{entanglementwitness}), i.e.,~a steering witness.
+However, it is important to note that steering is a stronger notion than entanglement because it is established only from inspecting the assemblage, i.e.,~Bob's measurements are assumed to be characterised whereas Alice's measurements need not even follow Born's rule.
+Note that as in the case of entanglement witnesses one does not need to perform full tomography of Bob's states to test steering witnesses.

 \textbf{Nonlocality.---} Bell's theorem \cite{Bell1964} proclaims that there exist quantum correlations \eqref{correlations} that cannot be modelled in any theory respecting local causality\footnote{A discussion of the historical debate on the interpretation of Bell's theorem can be found in \cite{Laudisa2022}.} \cite{Bell1975}.
-Such a theory, known as a local (hidden variable, LHV) model, assigns the outcomes of Alice and Bob based on their respective inputs and a shared classical common cause $\lambda$.
+Such a theory, known as a local (hidden variable, LHV) model, assigns the outcomes of Alice and Bob based on their respective inputs and some shared classical information $\lambda$.
 A local model for their correlation takes the form

 Correlations admitting such a decomposition are called local whereas those that do not are called nonlocal.
 For an in-depth discussion of nonlocality, we refer to \citet{BrunnerCavalcantiReview2014, ScaraniBook}.